apike/allenpike.com/_posts/2020-08-31-missing-tuna-doordash.markdown

 Now, in theory, I should start ordering our sushi directly from the restaurant, but there’s a little complication: our preferred sushi place doesn’t have their own delivery.

 Luckily for me, there are other fish in the sea.
-Not other sushi restaurants – there are hundreds of those, but any Vancouverite knows that finding the right sushi restaurant is a serious undertaking – but there are a variety of other delivery apps, eagerly waiting for a chance to bring my family sushi using their VCs' money.
+Not other sushi restaurants – there are hundreds of those, but any Vancouverite knows that finding the right sushi restaurant is a serious undertaking.
+But there are a variety of other delivery apps, eagerly waiting for a chance to bring my family sushi using their VCs' money.

 So for now, I’ll switch to another app.
 Maybe they’ll have a better system for helping the restaurant ensure the whole order is in the bag before it’s picked up.
 Or maybe they’ll find a way to earn enough money to comp the occasional wayward tuna and still stay in business.
-Or maybe they’ll just implode, one by one, until my entire generation starves – or at least becomes tragically deficient in Omega-3 acids.
+Or – most likely – they’ll just implode, one by one, until my entire generation starves.
+Or at least becomes tragically deficient in Omega-3 acids.

 In any case, so long Doordash.
 Thanks for all the fish.